ajz003/invoicing/README.md

 # Take-Home Invoicing App

-This take-home project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a base.
+Calaxy's take-home assignment to create a basic invoicing app.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a base.

 ## Installation